Good Medicine - Medical School II - Cover

 "I know," she replied.

-I opened my medical bag and took out my equipment, then checked her blood pressure and her pulse, and listened to her heart and lungs.
+I opened my medical bag and took out my equipment, then checked my wife's blood pressure and her pulse, and listened to her heart and lungs.
 In my bag, I also had a Pinard horn, which was an old-fashioned way of listening for a fetal heartbeat that Doctor Evgeni had given me, as he no longer used it.
-I now had a chance to use it because I didn’t have access to a Doppler fetal monitor.
+I now had a chance to use it because I didn't have access to a Doppler fetal monitor.

 "What's that?"
 Elizaveta asked.